 Other couples we knew had done those honeymoons at resorts with cocktails and leisurely beach-side strolls, and they’d all had a wonderful time… but we just couldn’t mentally insert ourselves into those beach resort selfies.

 Working out the logistics of a trip to a country as controversial as Israel can be a bit of a nightmare.
 You might be lucky enough to have an amazing travel agent to manage it all for you.
-If not, never fear: we’ve got it all in one place on Our Honeymoon in Israel.
+If not, never fear: we’ve got it all here, in one place!
 This is our guide to everything you need to know about travelling to Israel.

 Visas to Enter Israel

 For Australian and Kiwi tourists travelling on an Aust/NZ passport: you don’t need to apply for a visa ahead of time.
 Upon arrival, you’ll fill out some forms, and they will issue you a three-month tourist visa on the spot (free of charge).
 They might also ask you a few questions about why you’ve come to Israel, what you plan to do there, and when you’ll be leaving.
 You’ll receive a tiny slip of paper (it looks like a fancy EFTPOS receipt), and you need to keep this on you at all times.
 We kept ours tucked inside our passports, and we were asked to show them on several occasions.
 You’ll also need it to depart without problems, so DO NOT LOSE IT!